 - Summer Semester 2020 – June 12, 2020

 The Disclosure Statement emailed or mailed to you from the Department of Education will let you know what the disbursement date(s) will be for your loan.
-Please allow 3 – 4 days processing time for that date to time it will be deposited into your account or mailed to you.
+Please allow 3-4 days processing time from that date for the disbursement to be deposited into your account or mailed to you.

 - Types of Financial Aid awarded

 - Grants/gift awards – will be automatically applied to your account on the disbursement date according to the number of credits you are taking

 - Loans/borrowed awards – must be applied for and paid back.
 Please refer to your award letter for information about the three (3) steps needed to process your loans